top of page

 • Apr 14, 2022

-• 5 min read
+• 4 min read

-End-to-end (E2E) testing can quickly become an ambiguous term, especially when developing micro-services.
-E2E in the context of testing integration between multiple micro-services is a bit of an anti-pattern.
+End-to-end (E2E) testing can quickly become an ambiguous term, especially when developing microservices.
+E2E testing in the context of integration between multiple microservices is a bit of an anti-pattern.

 We have to accept that one size does not fit all circumstances.